-- Mary Neal, MD, describing the role of her NDE in her grief for the passing of her eldest son - Brian D. Smith describing the role of ADC in his grief following the passing of his daughter. - Suzanne Giesemann describing the role of ADC in her grief for the passing of her step-daughter
+- Mary Neal, MD, describing the role of her NDE in her grief for the passing of her eldest son - Brian D. Smith describing the role of ADC in his grief following the passing of his daughter - Suzanne Giesemann describing the role of ADC in her grief for the passing of her step-daughter

-Cost for the Symposium will be \$95 for non-IANDS members, \$60 for IANDS members, and \$30 for students with proof of student ID.
+Cost for the Symposium is \$95 for non-IANDS members, \$60 for IANDS members, and \$30 for students with proof of student ID.

 Thanks to IANDS's partnership with the Association for Spiritual, Ethical, and Religious Values in Counseling, a division of the American Counseling Association, Licensed Counselors can receive 5.5 CEs from the National Board for Certified Counselors (NBCC).
-The Symposium Planning Committee is also applying for continuing education credit for nurses and social workers.
+Social workers also may earn 5.5 CE contact hours from the National Association of Social Workers, and this activity has been approved by the Emergency Nurses Association for 5.25 contact hours.
+For details, see Continuing Education page below.

 However, this event is not only for health professionals; it is also for people who are grieving or who simply have an interest in this topic.